Kasims for Qassams: Interview with Kasim Hafeez

 I think certain verses.
 The big problem is that many Muslims don’t speak Arabic.
 I can read it, but don’t understand it.
 So you’re relying on translations that are dependent on other translations.
 I have two Korans that when translated refer to two different things.
 One refers to spiritual murder, the lessening of a spiritual state as punishment, and the other translation, the popular translation, refers to physical murder.

-Things taken out of context, certain verses taken in isolation without context, it all comes down to interpretation, and this is the issue especially with many Muslims who can’t speak Arabic.
+Things are taken out of context, certain verses taken in isolation without context, it all comes down to interpretation, and this is the issue especially with many Muslims who can’t speak Arabic.

 In your community back home in England, do people differentiate between settlers and citizens in ‘Israel Proper’?
 Does the difference matter?